syncfusion-content/reactjs-docs/ReactJS/DatePicker/getting-started.md

 # Getting Started

-This section helps to get start with the DatePicker component in a ReactJS application
+This section helps to get start with the **DatePicker** component in a ReactJS application

 ## Create a DatePicker

-Refer the common ReactJS Getting Started Documentation to create an application and add necessary scripts and styles for rendering our ReactJS components.
+You can create a React application and add necessary scripts and styles with the help of the given React [Getting Started Documentation](https://help.syncfusion.com/reactjs/overview).

 ### Using JSX template